Forms of Cannabis

 You should know: Vaping flower also gives you full control over the strain and cannabinoid content.
 You can monitor your high easily and effectively manage your dosing strategy.

-Activation time: Anywhere from 30 minutes to two hours, depending on what type of edible you eat and how your body metabolizes cannabis
+Activation time: Anywhere from 30 minutes to two hours, depending on what type of edible you eat and how your body metabolizes medical cannabis

 How long the effects last: Anywhere from one hour up to six hours

 You should know: The onset is much longer than other methods, but the effects are much stronger.
 Experimentation is key with edibles because there is a huge range in effect and activation time.
-Edibles that are absorbed by your mouth, like a mint or lollipop, will have a different impact than ones you digest.
+Edibles that are absorbed by your mouth, like a mint, will have a different impact than ones you digest.
 Start slow with a low dose, before you opt for a higher THC content.

 Best for: Those who need immediate relief from serious conditions.